trosie3/UofODataViz_Final_Project/README.md

 Cleaned data from clean_trained: 14981 rows, 20 columns (dropped 12 rows with missing data, and ID columns)

 ### Assumptions made on which features would have an impact
-- A common saying is 'dogs are man’s best friend' so we suspect that type of pet (dog or cat) to have an impact
+- A common saying is 'dogs are man’s best friend' so we suspect that type of pet (dog or cat) to have an impact (image of graph we made)
+  - any piliminary coorilation from graph???
-- Health of the pet might will have a significant impact, most people would probably adopt healthy over injured.
+- Health of the pet might will have a significant impact, most people would probably adopt healthy over injured. (image of graph we made)
+  - any piliminary coorilation from graph???
 - Age of the pet to have a large impact.
-Everyone loves kittens and puppies, and older pets may be 'less adoptable.'
+Everyone loves kittens and puppies, and older pets may be 'less adoptable.' (image of graph we made)
+  - any piliminary coorilation from graph???
-- The number of photos of the pet(s) will a have an impact, if looking online you are probably looking for pictures and then scrolling through them as part of the decision process.
+- The number of photos of the pet(s) will a have an impact, if looking online you are probably looking for pictures and then scrolling through them as part of the decision process. (image of graph we made)
+  - any piliminary coorilation from graph???
-- A common thought is that black pets are less adoptable, so 'color1' might have more an impact
+- A common thought is that black pets are less adoptable, so 'color1' might have more an impact (image of graph we made)
+  - any piliminary coorilation from graph???
 - The description will likely be at least somewhat important perhaps towards the top, not everyone reads descriptions but many do.

 ## Model Results